upperlinecode/js-functions-marathon/README.md

 ## Instructions

+Fork and clone this lab, and then cd into the lab directory.
+Run `npm install` to install the needed dependencies.
+Open `index.html` to see the tests, and follow along with the instructions below to get them to pass.

 You'll be writing javascript functions inside of `marathon_functions.js` - each function will perform a different task to help Karlie with her training!
 Remember that a marathon is 26.2 Miles of running!

 + Create a function called `timeToDecimal()` that takes in three integers (hours, minutes, seconds) and converts this to decimal number of hours.
 For example: